Troubleshooting

 127.0.0.1 computername

-With the new Apple Silicon hardware (M1/M2), the option -march=native sometimes causes issues.
+With Apple Silicon hardware (M1/M2/M3), the option -march=native sometimes causes issues.

-To avoid this, you need to make sure to use the GNU version of g++, not the Apple one.
-The Apple one located at /usr/bin/gcc is actually a wrapped around clang.
+Make sure to use the GNU version of g++, not the Apple one.
+The Apple version located at /usr/bin/gcc is actually a wrapper around clang.

-To fix this error, find out which gcc version homebrew installed (ls /opt/homebrew/bin/gcc-*), and edit the filemake.globaloptions in the FastChem directory to use, e.g. g++-12 or g++-13 instead of g++.
+The Homebrew version located at /opt/homebrew/bin/ works well.
+Find out which gcc version Homebrew installed (ls /opt/homebrew/bin/gcc-*), and edit the file make.globaloptions in the FastChem directory to use, e.g. g++-12 or g++-13 instead of g++.

 Error: Library not loaded: '@rpath/libcrypto.3.dylib'

-Create a symlink in the local Python installation (here shown for bash terminal).
-See
+Create a symlink in the local Python installation.
+See this guide for details.

 brew install openssl